Getting started with C++

 Spot syntax errors

-All the errors in your code are highlighted red:
+Syntax errors in your code are highlighted in red:

 Complete code automatically

-Context-aware completion gives a list of suggestions for names, types, and keywords:
+Context-aware completion provides a list of suggestions for names, types, and keywords:

-Among the completion suggestions, you can find templates for common code constructs.
-Select one from the list, and then use Tab to move the caret between stubs:
+Some suggestions are templates for common code constructs.
+Select one from the list and press Tab to move the caret between editable fields:

 typedef [type] [name];